LibrariesHacked/librarieshacked.github.io/_posts/2019-08-19-plymouth_travel.md

 Plymouth publish a list of services and facilities on the website page for each of their libraries, such as [Central Library](https://www.plymouth.gov.uk/libraries/findlibraryandopeninghours/centrallibrary).
 Being in a nice standard format, it was possible to convert this to data by scraping the website.

+The facilities data is used in filters when searching for a library.
+The user can select (for example) that they

 ### Events

 Libraries have events in them.
 Plymouth ones are listed on their website, these account for almost a third of all pages on the Council website.